TheBarbaraIsTaken/BB84/README.md

 **BB84 Protocol Simulation**

-This repository contains a Python implementation of the BB84 protocol, a quantum key distribution (QKD) algorithm, along with supporting classes for simulating quantum states and operations.
+This repository contains a Python implementation of the BB84 protocol, a quantum key distribution (QKD) algorithm, along with supporting classes for simulating quantum states and operations and analyzing the performance of the protocal against main-in-the-middle attack.

 The project was created for the course Information Theory and Statistics at University of Twente.